AT-Publishing/website/_posts/2018-05-23-traceto-interview.md

 If businesses are denied access to KYC and AML systems, they are exposed to the risk of being non-compliant with the relevant regulations which can have very severe and expensive consequences.

 **That makes a good case perhaps for smaller businesses or for blockchain projects that are just starting up.
 How about blockchain companies that are already using a traditional KYC solution?
-How difficult and costly would it be to make the transition from traditional KYC methods to Traceto?**
+How difficult and costly would it be to make the transition from traditional KYC methods to traceto.io?**

 This is rather a question of compliance.
 My experience in the banking sector shows very clearly that the remediation costs incurred by businesses that try to cut their expenses by sidestepping regulatory requirements can be extremely significant.
 Having the most complete compliance solution in place is simply always the better option.
 In this regard the blockchain industry is really no different from the banking sector.

 This need for the most complete solution is what we are targeting.
-Traceto offers a KYC/AML utility platform, not just a data storage solution.
+Traceto.io offers a KYC and AML utility platform, not just a data storage solution.
 On the surface level, what we develop is a four-part framework that involves the initial verification of identity and screening for criminal activity combined with continuous due diligence procedures that have to be carried out over time - such as transaction monitoring and verifying whether the monitored address stays in the ownership of the same person over time.
 Considering the likely future development of the blockchain sector this completeness is an important advantage.

-**Is is expected that as the blockchain industry develops, even more complex KYC will be required?**
+**Is is expected that as the blockchain industry develops, even more complex KYC processes will be required?**

 Currently, the KYC standard in the cryptocurrency space is relatively quite low.
 For ICOs and exchanges the KYC processes usually only consist of matching a selfie to a passport.
 Some more compliant businesses may purchase an Anti Money Laundering screening solution - Cynopsis provides the Artemis software for AML - but it is not a requirement for all businesses.